 If your baby seems to be in pain and you are the least worried, consult a doctor.

-If nothing helps, check that he isn’t ill and take his temperature.
-And if he screams a lot for no apparent reason, it might be colic (if he is younger than 4 months old).
+If nothing helps, check that your baby isn’t ill and take his or her temperature.
+And if your child screams a lot for no apparent reason, it might be colic (if he is younger than four months old).

 Remember that there will be many, many times in the beginning when you won’t be able to figure out what is making your baby cry.
 It takes time to get to know each other.

 How do YOU interpret your baby’s crying?
 Please share it below!